Neural Operator Feedback for a First-Order PIDE with Spatially-Varying State Delay: Numerical Results

-Table \ref{tab:compare} represents a comparisons of computation time between the numerical controller and the trained NO-based controller, averaged over 30 independent runs.
-Fig. \ref{fig:dynamics_compare} displays closed-loop states using numerical and NO-based controllers for two delay types $\tau \in \mathcal{D}_1 $ and $\tau \in \mathcal{D}_2$.
-Applying the NO-based controller to a system with uncertain delay (Gaussian noise, $\sigma=0.05$) demonstrates robust control.
-The NO-based controller covers both delay regions without needing to distinguish between them, especially useful when the exact delay is unknown and near the boundary of the two regions.
+Table \ref{tab:compare} represents a comparisons of computation time between the backstepping controller and the trained NO-based controller, averaged over 30 independent runs.
+It is evident that the DeepONet achieves at least an $11\times$ speedup compared to the backstepping controller, which involves solving the backstepping kernel equations and performing numerical integration of the product of the kernel gain and the states.

-Fig. \ref{fig:L2nornm} using the same parameters as Fig. \ref{fig:dynamics_compare}, shows that boundary control efforts and the $L^2$ norms of the states converge to zero over time for different delay types.
-The errors between the states under the numerical controller and the NO-based controller, defined as